ymlasu/para-atm/README.md

 - Clone or download `para-atm`
 - From the base directory, run: `python setup.py develop`

+Additional steps may be required on Windows.
 The following sections provide further details.

 ### Install Python